 Brachioplasty typically will be an outpatient procedure, so you should be able to return home the same day as the operation.
 You may be asked to wear a compression garment to aid in the healing process, and Dr. Salama will provide post-operative instructions that describe how to care for your bandages and optimize your recovery experience.
 Once you return home, we encourage you to relax and rest.
 Most patients can return to their daily routine after about a week or two.
 During this period, we will provide medication to manage your pain.
 Swelling, tenderness, and bruising in the treated area is to be expected, and these effects should gradually subside.
 You should avoid exercises that directly stress your upper arms, but walking is encouraged.
 Sleeping with your arms elevated on some pillows often can help reduce healing time.
 After about six weeks, you can return to your regular routine.
 Your scars will continue to lighten and fade for up to a year or more.

 How much does an Arm Lift cost?

 The cost of any cosmetic procedure, including Arm Lift surgery, will vary depending on the technique used and the unique details of your treatment.
-That said, the cost of Arm Lift surgery ranges from $5,500 to $6,500.
-The total cost will include the surgeon’s fee, anesthesiologist’s fee, and hospital or facility fee, as well as incidentals like bandages and medication.
+At our facility, the total cost will include the anesthesia fee and facility fee.
 When requesting a quote from another practice, we recommend you ask what’s included in the estimate, as many surgeons only provide their fee.
 We want you to be as well-informed as possible going into a procedure and we’re happy to answer your questions.